Tadaboody/good_smell/README.md

 good_smell warn PATH
 good_smell warn --path PATH
 ```
+alternativly you can run it through [flake8](http://flake8.pycqa.org/en/latest/).
+Smells will be with the code SMLxxx
 ``good_smell fix - Print a fixed version of the code``
 ```sh
 good_smell fix PATH [STARTING_LINE] [END_LINE]